Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

     > You must not call `vc_mgr_deinitialize()` in a callback.
 If called within a callback, `vc_mgr_deinitialize()` fails and returns `VC_ERROR_OPERATION_FAILED`.

 <a name="callback"></a>
-## Managing callbacks
+## Manage callbacks

 For information on the callback functions, see the `voice_control_common.h` and `voice_control_manager.h` header files.

-You can set and unset callbacks to get notifications about recognition results, state changes, and errors:
+Set and unset callbacks to get notifications about recognition results, state changes, and errors:

 > [!NOTE]
 > Set and unset all callbacks when the voice control manager state is `VC_STATE_INITIALIZED`.